cms-opendata-workshop/workshop-lesson-objects/_episodes/03-cms-special-info.md

 ~~~
 {: .source}

+>## Challenge: alternate tau IDs
+>
->## Challenge: many other tau discriminants exist.
+>Many other tau discriminants exist.
 Based on information from the TWiki,
 >save the values for some discriminants that are based on rejecting electrons or muons.
 {: .challenge}

 ## Detector-related information